vn971/rua/README.md

 ## Limitations

 * The tool does not allow you searching for packages, it only installs once you know the exact name.
 Author of this tool uses the [web page](https://aur.archlinux.org/packages/) to find packages.
+* No smart caching is implemented yet.
+To avoid outdated builds, RUA wipes all caches in case of possible conflict.
 * The tool does not show you outdated packages (those which have updates in AUR).
 Use web site email notifications for now.
 Hopefully I'll implement it over time.
 Pull requests are welcomed.
 * Optional dependencies (optdepends) are not installed.
 They are skipped.
 Check them out manually when you review PKGBUILD.